-St. Charles County.
-Twenty-six inspections were conducted elsewhere.
+- The St. Louis Area Office has evaluated the Region-wide (1) Local Emphasis Program (LEP) on Falls, Scaffolds, and Electrocutions from Overhead Power Lines in Construction (XFALLSELEC) inspection data from the OIS database.
+The data range was October 1, 2017 through September 30, 2018.
+There were 62 inspections performed within the limits of St. Louis, 84 inspections performed in St. Louis County, and 94 inspections performed in St. Charles County.
+St. Louis Area Office conducted 21 inspections elsewhere.
 The data clearly shows that St. Louis City, St. Louis County, and St. Charles County had the most construction inspections during this timeframe.
+During FY 2018, the St. Louis Area Office performed 261 inspections under this Region-Wide Local Emphasis Program, removing 1097 employees from fall and electrical hazards in construction.
+93.9 % of all violations found during these inspections were of a Serious, Willful, or Repeat nature.
 Relative to the dates of the geographical emphasis construction inspections, the same construction inspection data from the OIS database indicated that the largest number of construction inspections occurred during the months of April, May, June, July, and August.
-The Area Director will select when the "construction emphasis week" will occur and inspection activity will begin on the following Monday for five straight, working days.
+The Area Director will select when a "construction emphasis week" will occur and inspection activity will begin on the following Monday for five straight, working days. - (2) This LEP will utilize maps of St. Louis County, the City of St. Louis, and St. Charles County.
+Each map will be broken up into an even number of sectors of approximately

-- This LEP will utilize maps of St. Louis County, the City of St. Louis, and St. Charles County.
-Each map will be broken up into an even number of sectors of approximately the same physical dimensions based on major roadway/streets acting as boundaries. - After the maps are broken up into sectors as described above, the sectors will be numbered sequentially in each county/city, beginning with the number (1), until all sectors have been numbered. - After the sector numbering, one sector per county/city to be inspected, will be selected for an inspection cycle using the random number function of the Microsoft Access Relational Database software.
-Subsequent cycles will be selected in the same manner.
-Each county/city to be inspected will have a set of inspection cycles independent of cycles developed for other counties/city to be inspected. - Each sector as it comes up on a cycle will be searched for active construction sites in which scaffold, fall, or overhead power line hazards may be present.
-This will be accomplished by driving down every road within the sector.
+- the same physical dimensions based on major roadway/streets acting as boundaries. - (3) After the maps are broken up into sectors as described above, the Area Office will number sequentially the sectors in each county/city, beginning with the number (1), until all sectors are numbered. - (4) After the sector numbering, the Area Office will select one sector per county/city for an inspection cycle to inspect, using the random number function of the Microsoft Access Relational Database software.
+The Area Office will select subsequent cycles in the same manner.
+Each county/city the Area Office will inspect has a set of inspection cycles independent of cycles developed for other counties/city. - (5) The Area Office will search each sector as it comes up on a cycle for active construction sites in which scaffold, fall, or overhead power line hazards may be present.
+The Area Office will accomplish this by driving down every road within the sector.
 An inspection will be conducted at each active construction site observed that meets the criteria prescribed in this paragraph.
-The section of the sector may be searched in any order so that Area Office resources are efficiently used.
-Once a cycle of a sector has begun, the search shall be completed before beginning a new cycle of a sector. - Only complaint, referral, fatality, and catastrophe inspections will take precedent during the respective emphasis weeks as per the FOM.
+The Area Office may search sector sections in any order so that Area Office resources are efficiently used.
+Once a cycle of a sector has begun, the Area Office shall complete the search before beginning a new cycle of a sector. - (6) Only complaint, referral, fatality, and catastrophe inspections will take precedent during the respective emphasis weeks as per the FOM.
 Otherwise, the Area Director will assign all CSHOs to the construction emphasis inspections during the respective weeks.
-Unprogrammed inspections of construction sites will be expanded to include the issues addressed by this program.
+CSHOs will expand unprogrammed inspections of construction sites to include the issues addressed by this program.